 While less is known about Katrina at this point, Cunanan/Versace promises to bring several major celebrities to life, not least of all the one and only Donatella Versace, whose life was thrown wildly off-course by her brother's murder in 1997 at the hands of crazed serial killer Andrew Cunanan.
 The People vs OJ was thrillingly good at exposing the corrupt underbelly of celebrity, so it'll be curious to see the tables flipped when we're asked to root for the rich and famous in Cunanan/Versace.

-One or both of Versace and Katrina should air toward the end of 2017, so if you were criminal enough not to watch Season 1, there's plenty of time to right that wrong.
+Right now it's unclear whether either Katrina or Versace will air first, or whether either will premiere before 2018, so if you were criminal enough not to watch Season 1, there's plenty of time to right that wrong.
+Season 4 has already been announced as covering the Monica Lewinsky scandal.

 'The Young Pope'